Felps09/Felipe-Resume/README.md

 # Felipe Prudencio
 ## Objectives
 Permanent Resident hard-working college student seeking a position in conjunction with current academic studies to further professional development and gain work experience.
-Primarily looking for positions as a Dev or in IT.
+Primarily looking for positions in IT or in business.

 ## Skills
 - HTML, CSS, Java, JavaScript, Bash, React